audreytobes/VLAN-Configuration/README.md

-# Lab Example
+# VLAN Configuration

 ## Objective

-Build and configure a simple Elastic SIEM lab to generate and analyze security events.
+Build and configure a simple VLAN network.

 ### Skills Learned

-- Set up Elastic Stack SIEM
-- Configuring Elastic Agents for log collection
+- VLAN
+- Router on a Stick
-- Analyzing security events
+- Switch
-- Data interpretation
+- Command-line interface

 ### Tools Used

-- Kali Linux
-- Nmap
-- Elastic SIEM
-- Virtualization
+- Cisco Packet Tracer

 ## Steps
 drag & drop screenshots here or use imgur and reference them using imgsrc